-And sitting in her seat, while waiting for take off and hating all things French, she’s meets the perfect thing to take her mind off flying, the tres Gallic, Luc Teyssier.
-Unfortunately (or actually very fortunately) he has the seat next to her and so begins a chalk n’ cheese relationship between the buttoned up, tense Kate and the laid back, rulebreaker Luc that involves a diamond necklace, one tiny vine, some mistaken identity, lots of cheese, an inspector wanting to honour a debt and a little cottage on a hillside that holds the key to happiness.
+And sitting in her seat, while waiting for take off and hating all things French, she meets the perfect thing to take her mind off flying, the tres Gallic, Luc Teyssier.
+Unfortunately (or actually very fortunately) he has the seat next to her and so begins a chalk n’ cheese relationship between the buttoned-up, tense Kate and the laid back, rule-breaker Luc that involves a diamond necklace, one tiny vine, some mistaken identity, lots of cheese, an inspector wanting to honour a debt and a little cottage on a hillside that holds the key to happiness.

-After the triumphs of his movies of the 80’s and early 90’s as writer / director – the superb film-noir homage Body Heat, the impeccable ensemble dramas The Big Chill and Grand Canyon, the bravura westerns Silverado and Wyatt Earp and the pitch-perfect character piece The Accidental Tourist – Lawrence Kasdan re-teamed in 1995 with Kevin Kline (possibly a favourite actor of his and regular collaborator from most of the previously mentioned films) to make French Kiss – a comedy romance that almost seems a throwback to the screwball pictures from the 30’s that may have starred actors like Carole Lombard and Clark Gable.
+After the triumphs of his movies of the 1980s and early 1990s as writer / director – the superb film-noir homage Body Heat, the impeccable ensemble dramas The Big Chill and Grand Canyon, the bravura westerns Silverado and Wyatt Earp and the pitch-perfect character piece The Accidental Tourist – Kasdan re-teamed with Kevin Kline in 1995 for FRENCH KISS.
+Kline, possibly a favourite actor of his and certainly a regular collaborator from most of the previously mentioned films, was in his element in this comedy romance that almost seems a throwback to the screwball pictures from the 1930s that may have starred actors like Carole Lombard and Clark Gable.

 This time with a script by Adam Brooks, his Gable is the dynamite Oscar-winning Kline, giving us his best louche Frenchman and with a pixie haircut to die for, his Lombard as Kate is golden girl Meg Ryan, following up her mega romantic comedy successes a couple of years previously with When Harry Met Sally and Sleepless in Seattle.
 Kasdan also smartly casts the fantastic Timothy Hutton in the difficult role of wayward boyfriend Charlie, the one and only Jean Reno as Inspector Jean-Paul Cardon and the brilliant Francois Cluzet pretty much steals every scene he’s in as the very gentlemanly thief Bob.